Behavior Modification Training – Itsaboutdog

 Accepting The Fact That There Is A Problem:

-The first stage can well be called preliminary, but it sets the tone for all subsequent therapy.
+The first stage can be called preliminary, but it sets the tone for all subsequent therapy.
 Until this point, the problem arises, grows, and begins to cause concern.
-Sometimes the owner tries to fight it, more often he tries to explain to himself why this behavior should not be changed.
+Sometimes, the owner tries to fight it; more often, he tries to explain to himself why this behavior should not be changed.

-There are an innumerable number of explanations for the reasons that prompted the dog to behave in one way or another, but none of them can be called truthful.
+There are innumerable explanations for the reasons that prompted the dog to behave in one way or another, but none of them can be called truthful.
 Stop fooling yourself.
-Intellectually, you understand perfectly well that all of this is just an attempt to convince yourself that everything is fine with the dog.
+Intellectually, you understand perfectly well that this is just an attempt to convince yourself that everything is fine with the dog.

 Problem Analysis:

-Most likely, some information received from the owner will require clarification and the consultant will have to ask the owner any additional questions.
+Most likely, some information received from the owner will require clarification, and the consultant must ask the owner any additional questions.

 For example, a dog is aggressive towards strangers, and it becomes clear that its behavior is driven by fear.

-In this case, solving the problem of aggression as such will be useless until the owners help the dog reassess the situation and it can cope with its fears.
+In this case, solving the problem of aggression will be helpful once the owners help the dog reassess the situation and it can cope with its fears.
 You will likely be able to cope with fear only when its cause is clear.

 Estimation Of The Probability Of A Successful Solution:

-This is a very important and delicate stage.
+This is a critical and delicate stage.
 Even if the owner has a strong desire to deal with the problem, not every situation can be brought back to normal in a more or less reasonable time.

-Sometimes it can take months, or even years, to overcome a crisis; sometimes even in such a time, it is not possible to achieve even the slightest significant results.
+Sometimes, it can take months, or even years, to overcome a crisis; sometimes, even in such a time, achieving even the slightest significant results is impossible.

 The consultant can estimate the time required for correction based on his experience in solving similar problems, but even in this case, the time frame will only be approximate.
-Very often it is impossible to set an exact deadline after which one should expect a complete change in the situation.
+It is often impossible to set an exact deadline for when one should expect a complete change in the situation.

-You need to understand that in such cases it may be not so much about correcting the dog’s behavior as about revising the owner’s views on the dog’s behavior.
+You need to understand that in such cases, it may not be so much about correcting the dog’s behavior as about revising the owner’s views on it.

 Prioritization:

-Communication with a consultant often raises the morale of the dog owner, and he, full of determination, is ready to go ahead, regardless of obstacles.
-At this stage, the dog handler needs to cool the owner’s ardor a little draw up a clear treatment plan, and develop a “road map” for solving problems.
+Communication with a consultant often raises the dog owner’s morale, and he, full of determination, is ready to go ahead, regardless of obstacles.
+At this stage, the dog handler needs to cool the owner’s ardor a little, draw up a clear treatment plan, and develop a “road map” for solving problems.

-The owner’s strength must be properly distributed over the entire period of correction and not allowed to burn out in a couple of days.
+The owner’s strength must be appropriately distributed over the entire correction period and not allowed to burn out in a couple of days.

-Many problems are not solved “head-on”, since a direct impact on the dog’s deviant behavior can lead to fierce resistance on the part of the animal.
-Even in cases where the simplest and most obvious approach seems to be the use of punishment, it is worth considering all alternative options.
+Many problems are not solved “head-on” since a direct impact on the dog’s deviant behavior can lead to fierce resistance on the part of the animal.
+Even in cases where the most straightforward and obvious approach seems to be punishment, it is worth considering all alternative options.

-Increasing the punishment can make the dog panicky about the owner, which will lead to an escalation of aggression.
-If the dog is large, his response will frighten the owner, fear will make the person retreat and he will lose faith in the success of the entire event.
+Increasing the punishment can make the dog panicky about the owner, leading to an escalation of aggression.
+If the dog is large, its response will frighten the owner.
+Fear will make the person retreat, and he will lose faith in the success of the entire event.

 Development Of Problem-Solving Methods:

-The main task of this stage is to find a method of influencing the dog that, at a minimum, will not lead to an increase in deviant behavior.
+The main task of this stage is to find a method of influencing the dog that will not, at minimum, increase deviant behavior.
 The main idea is to not harm!
-You need to start therapy carefully, first trying to at least stabilize the problem.
-And only then can measures be taken to eliminate it.
+You need to start therapy carefully, first trying to stabilize the problem.
+Only then can measures be taken to eliminate it.

-The effectiveness of the impact depends not so much on the technical perfection of the methods, but on whether the owner accepts them and is ready to use them.
-If the proposed option, for example, punishment, seems too harsh for the owner, there is no point in insisting on its implementation, since the effectiveness of its use will be very small.
+The effectiveness of the impact depends not so much on the technical perfection of the methods as on whether the owner accepts them and is ready to use them.
+If the proposed option, for example, punishment, seems too harsh for the owner, there is no point in insisting on its implementation since the effectiveness of its use will be very small.

-It is important to maintain feedback with the owner and feel his mood when suggesting this or that method.
+It is essential to maintain feedback with the owner and feel his mood when suggesting this or that method.
 Dog owners must understand why certain actions need to be performed.

 Actions To Solve The Problem: